MarcinMM/Dungeon-Dweller/README.markdown

 # TODO MVP 10/3

 * Stats fix.
+Looks like has to do with XML types not being ints.
 * NPC level occurrence, stat variation, a few special abilities. (doing away with creature levels, add more creature variants instead, such as goblin, tough goblin, goblin hero, goblin chief, goblin shaman, goblin wizard, etc.)
 * PC Special Ability (currently dmg res for Ork)
 * Ranged combat.
 The ability to "throw" stuff, basically.
 When a ranged weapon equipped, "throwing" uses weapon's ATT value.
 Non-ranged weapons throw does some random amount of damage based on STR.
+This needs some primitive form of line tracing (putting in Util).
 * Grand Foozier on lvl 10; also lvl 10 implementation
 * Game Start, GAme End screens